arendone/push_swap/README.md

 - sort more than 5 elements.
 Cutting stack into Chunks.

 \* The program was evaluated with maximum points.
 No bonus.
+\* The program uses the library libft, you can download it in my account and add it to this folder.